ckrybus/crispy-bulma/CONTRIBUTING.rst

 A reminder for the maintainers on how to deploy.
 Make sure all your changes are committed (including an entry in HISTORY.rst).
+Git push current state, verify in Github Actions that all tests are green.
 Then run::

 $ bump2version patch # possible: major / minor / patch
 $ git push
 $ git push --tags

-Travis will then deploy to PyPI if tests pass.
+TODO: Github Actions will then deploy to PyPI if tests pass.